jsonmaur/sass-system/README.md

 ### Primary Fonts

-Primary fonts for each type of font stack, to avoid redefining the font stacks from scratch.
+A primary font can be set for each type of font stack, such as `monospace: "Fira Mono"`, which prepends to the default font stack of that same type.
+This avoids having to redefine entire system font stacks from scratch just to add a custom font.

-> key: `$primary-fonts`
 > type: `map`
 > default:
 > ```sass